Australian Screen

 Sounds of Australia

-The National Film and Sound Archive created a National Registry of Recorded Sound in 2007 to encourage appreciation of the diversity of sounds recorded in Australia since the first Edison machines appeared here in the mid-1890s.
-Ten recorded sounds are added to the Registry each year through a process of public nomination and selected by a panel of experts and NFSA curators.
+The National Film and Sound Archive created the Sounds of Australia (also initially known as the National Registry of Recorded Sound) in 2007 to encourage appreciation of the diversity of sounds recorded in Australia since the first Edison machines appeared here in the mid-1890s.
+Further recorded sounds are added to Sounds of Australia each year (usually ten) through a process of public nomination and selected by a panel of experts and NFSA curators.
 The sounds represent landmark achievements in the way we have recorded the sounds of our history and memory.

-The Registry includes what is probably the very first sound recording ever made in Australia.
+The Sounds of Australia includes what is probably the very first sound recording ever made in Australia.
 There is something utterly appropriate in the fact that this is not some grandiose oration of Sir Henry Parkes, but the sound of a man imitating chickens, in The Hen Convention (1896).

-The Registry places into our time capsule those defining events in history: Sir Ernest Shakleton’s description of his journey to the South Pole (My South Polar Expedition, 1910), and Lionel Rose’s bantamweight triumph in Tokyo in 1968 (Lionel Rose Wins the World Title).
+Also added to our time capsule are those defining events in history: Prime Minister Menzies’s announcement that Australia is at war (Menzies Speech: Declaration of War, 1939), Sir Ernest Shakleton’s description of his journey to the South Pole (My South Polar Expedition, 1910), Bert Hinkler’s recounting of his aviation exploits (Hinkler’s Message to Australia; Incidents of My Flight, 1928), the aftermath of Cyclone Tracy (1974), Lionel Rose’s bantamweight triumph in Tokyo in 1968 (Lionel Rose Wins the World Title) and Australia’s return to gold medal-winning form at the 1980 Olympics (Gold Gold Gold: 4 × 100 Metres Men’s Medley Relay, 1980).

 In Hobart in 1903, Horace Watson was recording the singing of Fanny Cochrane Smith, one of the last surviving Tasmanian Aboriginals (Fanny Cochrane Smith’s Tasmanian Aboriginal Songs).
 (Fanny’s contribution to recorded sound history is acknowledged by the NFSA’s annual Cochrane Smith Award for Sound Preservation.)
-Other notable achievements in the recording of Indigenous culture appear in the field recordings from the late 1940s by Professor AP Elkin (Tribal Music of Australia, 1953), and extend through to the contemporary songs of Vic Simms (The Loner, 1973), the Warumpi Band (Jailanguru Pakarnu (Out from Jail), 1983), Yothu Yindi (Treaty, 1991) and others.
+Other notable achievements in the recording of Indigenous culture appear in The Cambridge Anthropological Expedition to the Torres Strait (1898), field recordings from the late 1940s by Professor AP Elkin (Tribal Music of Australia, 1953) and Oodgeroo Noonuccal’s reading of her poem We Are Going (1986), and extend through to the contemporary songs of Vic Simms (The Loner, 1973), the Warumpi Band (Jailanguru Pakarnu (Out from Jail), 1983), Yothu Yindi (Treaty, 1991), Kev Carmody and Paul Kelly (From Little Things Big Things Grow, 1993) and others.

-Also captured are the sounds of careers-in-the-making, the first recordings of singers like Dame Nellie Melba ( Chant Venitien, 1904) and Smoky Dawson (Smoky Dawson and the Singing Bullet, 1955), the early efforts of pianist-composer Percy Grainger (Country Gardens, 1919) and jazzman Graeme Bell (Swanston St Shamble; Two Day Jag, 1944).
+Also captured are the sounds of careers-in-the-making, the first recordings of Dame Nellie Melba (Chant Vénitien, 1904), Smoky Dawson (Smoky Dawson and the Singing Bullet, 1955), Daddy Cool (Eagle Rock, 1971) and Skyhooks (Living in the 70’s, 1974), the early efforts of pianist-composer Percy Grainger (Country Gardens, 1919), country singer Tex Morton (Wrap Me Up With My Stockwhip and Blanket, 1936), rock’n'roller Col Joye (Bye Bye Baby, 1959), jazzman Graeme Bell (Swanston St Shamble; Two Day Jag, 1944) and pop superstar Kylie Minogue (I Should Be So Lucky, 1987).

-We hear important landmarks in the recorded history of Australian classical music, pieces like John Antill’s Corroboree (1950), Peter Sculthorpe’s Irkanda IV (1967) and Nigel Butterley’s In the Head the Fire (1966), an early Australian winner of the Italia Prize for radiophonic works.
+We hear important landmarks in the recorded history of Australian classical music, such as the Sydney Opera House Opening Concert (1973) and the opera Voss (1987), and pieces like John Antill’s Corroboree (1950), Peter Sculthorpe’s Irkanda IV (1967) and Nigel Butterley’s In the Head the Fire (1966), an early Australian winner of the Italia Prize for radiophonic works.

 The radio has always figured prominently in the lives of Australians.
-Radio serials like Dad and Dave from Snake Gully – Episode 1 (1937) and Theme from 'Blue Hills’ (1949) sat amidst or alongside jingles like the Aeroplane Jelly Song (1938) and the Happy Little Vegemites (1959) ditty.
+The 'race that stops the nation’ had pre-television audiences glued to the wireless (Ken Howard Calls the Melbourne Cup, 1941).
+Radio serials like Dad and Dave from Snake Gully – Episode 1 (1937) and Theme From 'Blue Hills’ (1949) sat amidst or alongside jingles like the Aeroplane Jelly Song (1938) and the Happy Little Vegemites (1959) ditty.
+Pick A Box continued as a radio show after it became a television show, with television episodes simulcast over the radio airwaves (Pick a Box – Episode 170, 1963).
+The maiden speeches of the first female federal parliamentarians were both recorded for radio: Senator Dorothy Tangney: Maiden Speech (1944) and Dame Enid Lyons: Maiden Speech (1943).
 Almost every hour, on the hour, the Majestic Fanfare (1943) summoned us to the ABC News, but how many of us have heard more than 18 seconds of this familiar clarion call?

 As the recording business picked up in Australia from the early 1950s, the output and range of recordings increased rapidly with influences from the USA in blues, jazz, ragtime, folk and rock.